SMC-AAU-CPH/smc-cph.github.io/_posts/2021-03-25-henrikhs-growing-monoliths-discovered-on-mars.md

 #### Demonstration Video

 <figure style="float: none">
-   <iframe src="https://www.uio.no/english/studies/programmes/mct-master/blog/assets/video/2021_03_26_pedropl_sonification_mars.mp4" width="1024" height="576" frameborder="0" allowfullscreen></iframe>
+   <iframe src="https://www.uio.no/english/studies/programmes/SMC-master/blog/assets/video/2021_03_26_pedropl_sonification_mars.mp4" width="1024" height="576" frameborder="0" allowfullscreen></iframe>
    <figcaption>Gameplay Demonstration</figcaption>
 </figure>

 #### End Note
-Working on a project like this has been slightly different than other technical tasks we’ve done in MCT.
+Working on a project like this has been slightly different than other technical tasks we’ve done in SMC.
 We ended up using a lot of time actually figuring out what the game should be like to make the most sense, and the same thing goes for figuring out what the audio was going to be like.
 These parts took a while probably because there are so many possibilities and going through many revisions of ideas and evaluating them is a tedious process.
 But we feel like we got there in the end.
 We were all able to use our own skills in the project.
 Pedro did some excellent game programming and sew it all together, Stephen treated datasets crushed the numbers and Henrik got to play around with synthesis and build a sound engine.
 Small details ended up being the hardest part, but in retrospect we’re happy we took time to fix them.
 Playing the game is really fun, and the music adds excitement to the gameplay when it reacts on your treatment of the weather data.
 Things we have thought about is making the car speed up throughout the gameplay as you gain higher scores, that way the difficulty would increase.
 Another element we would want to include is another enemy, and being in the 2001: space odyssey universe - what better than gorillas chasing you for destroying their precious monoliths?
 That was also the feedback from Stephen's son, he missed the element of being chased by robots (gorillas, or maybe even gorilla robots).
 So we all have something to look forward to here.